ustbsoftlang/issta2020-hpnsp/README.md

 **cascadeVolume**: volume of cascade, used for cascade-defect interactions.

-**numSims**: number of times to repeat simulatio.

-**fineLength**: Adaptive meshing parameters, the length of one cascade implantation element
+**fineLength**: Adaptive meshing parameters, the length of one cascade implantation element.

 **numxFine**: number of cascade elements in x-direction (fine mesh).